-Discriminative networks can be affected by the presence of adversarial examples, because the specific inputs to the classification networks are not considered in GANs training.}
+Discriminative networks can be affected by the presence of adversarial examples because the specific inputs to the classification networks are not considered in GANs training.}

-As discussed in Sections \ref{sec:targeted-attacks} and \ref{sec:untargeted-attacks}, adversarial attacks on the test set can be conducted in a targeted or untargeted fashion \cite{carlini2017towards}.
-In the targeted setup, the attacker aims to achieve a classification with a chosen target class, while the untargeted misclassification is not constrained to \CGrev{achieve a} specific class.
-The robustness of DNNs to adversarial attacks is discussed in \Cref{sec:robust}\CGrev{.
+\revtwoCGblue{A}dversarial attacks on the test set can be conducted in a targeted or untargeted fashion \cite{carlini2017towards}.
+In the targeted setup, the attacker aims to achieve a classification with a chosen target class \revtwoCGblue{(discussed in \Cref{sec:targeted-attacks})}, while the untargeted misclassification is not constrained to \CGrev{achieve a} specific class \revtwoCGblue{(\Cref{sec:untargeted-attacks}).} The robustness of DNNs to adversarial attacks is discussed in \Cref{sec:robust}\CGrev{.
 Finally, data poisoning attacks are described in \Cref{sec:data-poisoning}.
-While the majority of the cited papers of the present section refer to DNN applications, adversarial learning can, in general, be formulated for classifiers such as those discussed in \Cref{sec:classification}.}
+While the majority of the cited papers of the present section refer to DNN applications, adversarial learning can, in general, be formulated for classifiers \revtwoCGblue{with quantitative classes}, such as those discussed in \Cref{sec:classification}.}